 - Motorcycle crashes: Motorcycle riders do not have the protection of seatbelts, airbags, and the vehicle structure provided by passenger cars.
 The hands and wrists can be severely injured in any number of ways in motorcycle accidents.

 - Workplace accidents: As reported by the Bureau of Labor Statistics (BLS), U.S. workers suffered 90,160 incidents of wrist injury or illness and 279,640 hand injuries or illnesses in a single recent year.

 - Large truck accidents: The severity of all types of injuries suffered in car accidents can be compounded when passenger vehicles collide with commercial trucks weighing 80,000 pounds or more.

 - Pedestrian accidents: Pedestrians are completely vulnerable to injury in collisions with motor vehicles.
 They can be knocked down or thrown by a vehicle and fracture their hands or wrists in the fall.
 Hands and wrists, along with other body parts, can be crushed or severed when run over by a heavy motor vehicle.

-Legal Help for Hand and Wrist Injury Victims
+Legal Help for Wrist and Hand Injury Victims

-The knowledgeable personal injury lawyers at Kraft & Associates, P.C., have helped clients recover compensation in settlements and verdicts.
+The knowledgeable accident lawyers at Kraft & Associates, P.C., have helped clients recover compensation in settlements and verdicts.
 We have also helped many disabled clients obtain benefits through Social Security Disability.

 If you or a loved one has suffered a serious hand or wrist injury through the fault another, it is important to consult with an experienced personal injury law firm as soon as possible.
 For a free assessment, contact us today by calling us at (214) 999-9999.
 You can also submit an online contact form or send us an email at firstname.lastname@example.org.